-GENERAL

-SCHOOL SCHOOL OF SCHOOL OF ENGINEERING

-ACADEMIC UNIT DEPT. OF CO DEPT. OF COMPUTER SCIENCE & ENGINEERING

-LEVEL OF STUDIES GRADUATE GRADUATE

-COURSE CODE D3 D3 SEMESTER - -

-COURSE TITLE OPTIMIZATION

-INDEPENDENT TEACHI if credits are awarded for separate compor laboratory exercises, etc. If the credits are aw give the weekly teaching hours nents of the course arded for the whe e, e.g. lectures, ole of the course, WEEKLY TEACHING HOURS CREDITS

-Lectures / Labs / Tutorials 4 7

-Add rows if necessary.
-The organisation of teac used are described in detail at (d). hing and the teaching methods

-COURSE TYPE general background, special background, specialised general knowledge, skills development PREREQUISITE COURSES: general background, pecial background, specialised general knowledge, skills development

-LANGUAGE OF INSTRUCTION GREEK or ENGLISH
+SCHOOL SCHOOL OF ENGINEERING ACADEMIC UNIT DEPT. OF CO DEPT. OF COMPUTER SCIENCE & ENGINEERING LEVEL OF STUDIES GRADUATE COURSE CODE D3 SEMESTER - - COURSE TITLE OPTIMIZATI ON INDEPENDENT TEACHI if credits are awarded for separate compon laboratory exercises, etc. If the credits are aw give the weekly teaching hours oonents of the course, e.g. lectures, awarded for the whole of the course, CREDITS Lectures / Labs / Tutorials 4 7 7 Add rows if necessary.
+The organisation of teach used are described in detail at (d). ching and the teaching methods COURSE TYPE general background, special background, specialised general knowledge, skills development Special backg round PREREQUISITE COURSES: NO LANGUAGE OF INSTRUCTION and EXAMINATIONS: GREEK or ENGLISH IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL) http://ecourse.uoi.gr/enrol/index.php?id=553

-and EXAMINATIONS:

-IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

-COURSE WEBSITE (URL) http://ecourse.uoi.gr/enrol/index.php?id=553